linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 |

-After adding the light curve we can normalize the data.
-To do so, it is only important to notice that the data must not include the occultation.
-If the mask is not correctly applied, the occultation may be distorted and the rest of data won't be properly normalized.
-We still need to determine key moments in our light curve such as immersion and emersion times.
-To do so, we use the auto detection function from SORA.
+After adding the light curve, we can normalize the data.
+Notice that the data must not include the occultation.
+If the mask is not correctly applied, the occultation may be distorted, and the rest of the data won't be properly normalized.
+We still need to determine key moments in our light curve.
+Such as immersion and emersion times.
+To do so, we use the auto-detection function from SORA.

 |